hcpty/foobarlock/README.md

 void reader(void)
 {
   while (1) {
-    /* read the records of the shared resource, may need to sovle incompletion problems */ }
+    /* read the records of the shared resource */
+    /* may need to sovle incompletion problems */
+  }
 }